 - Prudent antibiotic prescribing.
-Antibiotics should not be prescribed unless necessary - Prompt isolation of residents with suspected or confirmed C. difficile colonisation or infection - Promptly sending a stool sample for C. difficile testing - Good hand hygiene practice.
-Refer to 'Hand hygiene' in section 10 - Use of appropriate personal protective equipment (PPE), e.g. disposable apron and gloves

-Reducing the number of spores in the environment by thorough cleaning and then disinfecting with a sporicidal product
+Antibiotics should not be prescribed unless necessary - Prompt isolation of residents with confirmed or suspected C. difficile colonisation or infection - Promptly sending a stool sample for C. difficile testing - Good hand hygiene practice.
+Refer to 'Hand hygiene' in Section 10 - Use of appropriate personal protective equipment (PPE), e.g. disposable apron and gloves.
+Refer 'PPE' in Section 10 - Reducing the number of spores in the environment by cleaning and then disinfecting with a sporicidal product.
+Refer to 'Cleaning and disinfection' in Section 10